Sebastes rastrelliger: Distribution and habitat

 Sebastes rastrelliger is found in the eastern Pacific Ocean along the western coast of North America.
-It ranges from Cedros Island in Baja California north as far as Ucluelet on Vancouver Island in British Columbia, although they are most abundant from northern California south.
+They primarily range from Cedros Island in Baja California to Yaquina Bay in Oregon, but some live as far north as Ucluelet on Vancouver Island in British Columbia.
 It is a demersal fish found at depths down to 46 m but are typically found in less than 15 m.
 This is a shallow water species in which the juveniles and adults occur on hard structures, such as reefs, and among kelp beds where there are crevices they can use as shelters.